JackTschetter/return-to-libc-and-ROP-attacks/README.md

 ### Prerequisites

 - A machine running Ubuntu 22.04.
-The program should on most recent Linux systems, although the supported configuration is Ubuntu 22.04.
+The rest of these instructions assume this is what you are using.
+For instance even if you are using an older Ubuntu 20.04 machine these attacks might not work as expected.
-- C. The entire project was written using C programming language.
+- C. The entire code base for this lab was written using C programming language.
-- GTK 3 family of GUI libraries.
-This assumes you want a GUI version.
-- (Optional) The precompiled binary from this repository.
-- (Optional) A hexadecimal editor.
+- (Optional) GNU Project Debugger (GDB).
+I say optional, but highly recommended.
+- (Optional) objdump.
+I say optional, but highly recommended.

 ### Installation